The H\"older exponent of Anosov limit maps: Introduction

+For an irreducible $1$-Anosov representation $\rho$ the expression of the H\"older exponent of $\xi_{\rho}^1$ in Theorem \ref{exponent} is the optimal exponential decay constant of the ratio between the second and first singular value of elements in $\rho(\Gamma)$.
+Note that in Theorem \ref{semisimple-bound}, where $\rho$ is not necessarily assumed to be semisimple (i.e with reductive Zariski closure), we have a polynomial term of the length function in the upper bound.

-As a corollary of Theorem \ref{semisimple-bound}, we obtain the following upper bound for the distance between points in the projective limit set of an $1$-Anosov representation in terms of the visual metric $d_a$.
+As a corollary of Theorem \ref{semisimple-bound}, we obtain the following upper bound for the restriction of the metric $d_{\mathbb{P}}$ on the projective limit set of a $1$-Anosov representation \hbox{in terms of the visual metric $d_a$.}